1. Project Setup

 Liquibase changelogs are XML files describing the database schema changes.

 If you double-click on the Main Data Store node, you will see parameters of the database connection in a dialog window.
 These parameters are stored in the

 The Data Model section displays all project entities.
 There is a single

 Userentity in the new project:

-The User Interface section contains the project screens, as well as the Message Bundle node for quick access to localized messages and the Main Menu node for opening the menu descriptor:
+The User Interface section contains the project screens, as well as the Themes node to manage custom themes, the Message Bundle node for quick access to localized messages and the Main Menu node for opening the menu descriptor:

 As you can see, the project already contains a few screens: